#eye #eye

 In San Francisco, my practice drifted to gestural expression in painting.
 I rented studio space at Art Explosion and exhibited at Unit 809.
 After the space and materials took too much overhead, I worked on one-off wood projects.

-I’m currently exhibiting at the Harvey Milk Photo Center, Unapologetically Queer (June 21 – July 31, 2025) and working on new collage work for a solo show.
+This summer, I’m exhibiting at the Harvey Milk Photo Center’s Unapologetically Queer and the Drawing Room’s SUPERHYPERLOCAL, while working on new collage work for a solo show.
 I’ve also started the long journey of senbazuru, the Japanese origami practice of folding a thousand cranes, to create what I call origami sculptures.

 As a sober QTPOC with a disability, I hone my practice to ask how emotion can take form—and how making can become a form of grounding.